ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-blockquote/readme.md

 	</OntarioBlockquote>
 </div>

-## 📘 Technical Note: Quote Fallback and SSR
+## 📘 Technical Note: Quote Fallback and SSR (Server-Side Rendering)

-The Ontario Blockquote component can render quotes either via the `quote` prop or by placing text directly between the opening and closing `<ontario-blockquote>` tags.
+The Ontario Blockquote component supports two ways of defining quotes:

-However, for Server-Side Rendering (SSR), we recommend passing the `quote` prop explicitly:
+- Via the `quote` prop (as a string)
+- Via slotted children placed between the component's opening and closing tags

+While both approaches work in the browser, only the `quote` prop is reliably rendered during Server-Side Rendering (SSR).

+> **Recommended for SSR:**
-> Recommended (SSR-safe):
+>
-> `<ontario-blockquote quote="Courage is resistance to fear, mastery of fear—not absence of fear." />`

-> Avoid relying solely on inner text during SSR:
-> `<ontario-blockquote>Courage is resistance to fear...</ontario-blockquote>`

-During SSR, fallback content using `host.textContent` is not reliably available, which can result in empty quotes in the rendered output.
+> During SSR, fallback content using `host.textContent` is not reliably available, which can result in empty quotes in the rendered output.
+This is why it is recommended to pass the blockquote quote through the `quote` prop.
+Eg:
+>
+> ```html
+> <ontario-blockquote quote="Courage is resistance to fear, mastery of fear—not absence of fear."></ontario-blockquote>
+> ```

 <!-- Auto Generated Below -->